 - Empty all trash: Take an extra few minutes to empty your bedroom, kitchen, and/or bathroom trash in the appropriate areas.
 Dumpsters will be available on campus.

-- Leave on time: Move out of your residence on time following the timeline provided by the Office of Residence Life.
+- Leave on time: Move out of your residence on time following the timeline provided by the Office of Housing and Residence Life.
 If you need to stay late, you must complete the late stay form on MyLynchburg.
 (Once you log in, click the “residential” link on the left, then the “Arrival form” tab.)

 To avoid a charge for cleaning after check-out, please leave your room in the following condition:

 - Furnishings: Empty and clean all closets and drawers; rehang all closet doors

 - Floors: Sweep or vacuum your room.
 Do not sweep anything into the hallway!

 - Hallways: Do not place trash, wood, or furniture of any kind in hallways or common areas

 - Walls: Remove all posters, nails, and tape; clean marks off wall